c0wsaysmoo/plane-tracker-rgb-pi/README.md

 ```

 Optional: Add a Power Button
-If you'd like to add a power button, you can solder the **GND/SCL** pins on the bonnet.
+If you'd like to add a power button, you can solder the button to the **GND/SCL** pins on the bonnet.
 Then, run the following commands:
 ```
 git clone https://github.com/Howchoo/pi-power-button.git
 ./pi-power-button/script/install